igorwaw/web-advent/content/2016/22-grid/index.md

 There is only one empty node.
 Which means we need to move the "hole" next to the node we're interested in.
 In my case, it happens to be last but one node on the last row.
-So I would simply move it up (1 step for each row), except there are also a few nodes much larger then the rest, that can't be copied.
+So I would simply move it up (1 step for each row), except there are also a few nodes much larger than the rest, that can't be copied.
 They form a "wall" which we need to pass to the left and then go back to the right.

 Finally, we need to move the data using the empty node, then move the empty node